shevernitskiy/persistent-object/README.md

 This tiny function provide persistences for json serializable object.
 It's possible with using proxy and set/get callbacks.
 Everytime you mutate the object, it writes to file with given path.
-For initialization, file should contain valid JSON string accroding to schema.
-Supports deep nested objects.
+If file not exists, it will be created.
+Default value needed for deep nesting support.

 Implemeted for Deno, but could be adapted for any engine.